coltekin/gk-treebank/docs/index.md

     Current UD guidelines require attaching the 'dislocated' word to its parent which does allow identifying the word that corresponds to it.
 - _-lArI- in time expressions, like _geceleri_
+- _duymazlıktan geldi_  the composite suffix _-mAzlIk_ seems to form
+  some sort of verbal noun.
+Current analysis does not look good.
+  Another interesting point here is the double negative in _duymamazlıktan geldi_